QuietMisdreavus/vimfiles/README.md

 I wanted to stash my vim setup somewhere, so I figured I'd get off my ass and figure out how git works and centralize my vimrc at the same time.

-I've set up the plugins I use as submodules under the `bundle` folder.
-I use [pathogen][] to load everything up, so throwing all the links in there seemed like a good idea.
-The only thing in the `autoload` folder is pathogen itself.
+I've set up the plugins i use as submodules in various directories under the `pack` folder.
+This uses Vim 8.x's native package management to load them up.
+I was previously using [pathogen] to load up plugins, so it was fairly painless to migrate to native packages.
+There are separate package bundles for syntax definitions, color schemes, and plugins that offer extra functionality.

 [pathogen]: https://github.com/tpope/vim-pathogen